hippiehunter/dblbook/src/common/control_flow.md

 The `WHILE condition [DO] statement` loop continues as long as the specified condition is true.
 Once the condition is no longer true, the loop will be exited.

 The `FOREACH loop_var IN collection [AS type]` loop iterates over each element in a collection, setting `loop_var` to each element in turn and executing the statement.
 Note that the loop variable must be the same type as the elements in the collection, or an "Invalid Cast" exception will occur.
+We'll cover collections and arrays in more detail in the [Collections](../collections/collections.md) chapter.

 You can use `data` to declare the iteration variable directly inside the foreach loop, If the compiler cant infer the type of the variable you will need to specify it using the `AS type` syntax.
 Here's an example with an without an inline variable declaration.